A Lifelong Learning Approach to Mobile Robot Navigation: Related Work

-\myparagraph{Learning-based Navigation} Data-driven machine learning techniques have also been widely applied to navigation problems~\cite{pfeiffer2018reinforced, tai2017virtual, zeng2019navigation, wang2018learning, xie2018learning, chiang2019learning, gao2017intention, zhu2017target, wang2019dual}.
-As for physical robot navigation, learning approaches typically either imitate a conventional planner~\cite{pfeiffer2017perception} or learn from trial-and-error using reinforcement learning~\cite{kahn2018self}.
+\paragraph{Learning-based Navigation} Data-driven machine learning techniques have also been widely applied to navigation problems~\cite{pfeiffer2018reinforced, tai2017virtual, zeng2019navigation, wang2018learning, xie2018learning, chiang2019learning, gao2017intention, zhu2017target, wang2019dual}.
+As for physical robot navigation, learning approaches typically either imitate an expert~\cite{pfeiffer2017perception,silver2010applied} or learn from trial-and-error using reinforcement learning~\cite{kahn2018self,han2018sensor}.
 While these learning methods enable improvement in a specific environment with increased navigation experience, if the agent were to be placed in multiple environments in a sequential fashion, which is common in real-world navigation, learning methods may not generalize well and can easily forget the past knowledge.
-From a lifelong learning perspective, ~\citet{wyeth2011towards} studied continuous mapping for navigation and~\citet{wang2019reinforced} improved generalization in vision-language navigation.
+By contrast, LLfN explicitly considers how to prevent forgetting and increase generalization.
+From a lifelong learning perspective, Wyeth and Milford \cite{wyeth2011towards} studied continual mapping for navigation and Wang {\em et al.} \cite{wang2019reinforced} improved generalization in vision-language navigation.
 Both methods focus on the problem of \emph{where} to navigate instead of \emph{how} to navigate.
 To the best of the authors' knowledge, no existing work has tackled lifelong/continual learning of navigation behaviors across different navigation environments.
 We conjecture that unconstrained offboard computation resources, e.g., memory, power, and time, allow learning from an extensive body of training data pre-collected in different environments.
-However, for onboard resource-constrained robot platforms without pre-collected supervised data, learning how to navigate in new environments while not forgetting previous ones requires further research, which is the focus of this work.
+However, for onboard resource-constrained robot platforms without pre-collected supervised data, learning how to navigate in new environments while not forgetting previous ones requires further research, and is the focus of this work.